Why Kodak’s heavy brand anchor put the alchemists of “easy” in a difficult spot.

 Digital photography was, in 2002, already fast becoming the means by which people preferred to take pictures.
-With it, they could capture memorable moments immediately, enjoy them onscreen and share them instantaneously.
-(Mobile’s imaging dominance was still on the horizon.)
-At that moment in time, picture quality was a function of sensors and zoom length for lenses, which is largely the case today, and longer zoom length and more powerful sensors (to capture as much or even more light than film) were making a compelling argument with consumers for digital superiority.
-It was a great development for Kodak, with their competitive image and lens technology, that was, by some measures, even superior to competitors.
-Yet, Kodak digital cameras were consistently outsold by their counterparts from Sony and Canon.
-Pierre had gone to figure out why.
-The insights he returned with and was about to share were sobering—likely fatal if not addressed quickly.
+With it, they could capture memorable moments immediately, enjoy them onscreen and share them instantly.
+(The dominance of mobile devices in imaging was still on the horizon.)
+Picture quality was a function of sensors and zoom length for lenses, which is largely still the case.
+At the time, longer zoom length and more powerful sensors (to capture as much or even more light than film) were a strong argument for digital superiority in the minds of consumers.
+It was a great development for Kodak, with their competitive image and lens technology, that was, by some measures, superior to what their competitors offered.
+Yet, ominously, Kodak digital cameras were consistently outsold by their counterparts from Sony and Canon.
+Pierre and his team had gone off to figure out why.

 The much-sought permanence of Kodak’s brand anchor held, but it now threatened to sink the company.
 This was a full-on identity crisis.

 At the start, Kodak was able to craft its own identity and build its brand as it wished.
 But over time, ownership of the brand was transferred.
-Its identity became publicly held.
-Even though the digital camera was invented in Kodak labs, the Kodak brand was not granted credibility in digital because the brand identity associated with “ease of capture” had become a boundary.
+Kodak’s identity became publicly held.
+Even though the digital camera was an invention of Kodak labs, the Kodak brand was not granted credibility in digital because the brand identity associated with “ease of capture” had become a boundary.

 As for Pierre and his team, they had located another user experience to which the brand might prove its usefulness, and so they began to heave on the anchor of “easy” to relocate it from the confines of “capture”.
 The consumer photography problem Kodak could make easy in the digital world was the sharing of pictures (memories), and relevance was slowly recaptured with a movement toward “EasyShare”.
 Market share recovered, both globally and in the US (holding top spot there for a time), and profitability returned.
 Revolutionary products, like the first Wi-Fi native digital camera, introduced in 2005 and primed to help people share online with ease, returned to Kodak’s lineup.

-However, Kodak would never fully explore the newly discovered “vector of differentiation” because of some other internal dynamics and strategy decisions over which my friends on the digital camera team had little influence.
+Unfortunately, Kodak never fully explored the newly discovered “vector of differentiation” because of some internal dynamics and strategy decisions over which my friends on the digital camera team had little influence.
 But that is a story about identity and company culture that we’ll explore later.